raycast/extensions/extensions/ip-geolocation/README.md

 # IP Geolocation

-Show local and public IP.
+Show local and public IPv4/6 address.
-Search geolocation for any IP address or domain.
+Lookup geolocation for any IP address or domain.

 **Preferences:**